 The engine has built-in diagnostics in order to ensure that all of the components are functioning properly.
-In the event of a deviation from the programmed limits, the operator will be alerted to the condition by a "DIAGNOSTIC" lamp that is mounted on the dashboard.
-Under certain conditions, the engine horsepower and the vehicle speed may be limited.
+In the event of a deviation from the programmed limits, the operator will be alerted to the condition by a "DIAGNOSTIC" lamp that is mounted on the control panel.
+Under certain conditions, the engine horsepower may be limited.
 A Caterpillar electronic service tool may be used to display the diagnostic code.